Chia-Network/pool-reference/SPECIFICATION.md

 The description is a short paragraph that can be displayed in GUIs when the farmer enters a pool URL.

 #### fee
 The fee that the pool charges by default, a number between 0 and 1.
-This assume
+This does not include blockchain transaction fees.

 #### logo_url
 A URL for a pool logo that the client can display in the UI.
 This is optional for v1.0.